 Dr. Montessori believed that learning should occur in multi-age classrooms where children at various stages of development learn from and with each other.
 Montessori's developmental approach was designed to fit each child instead of making each child fit the program.
 Respect for each child's individuality was at the core of her philosophy.

 How Does It Work?

-Each class, from preschool to middle school, operates on the principle of freedom within limits.
+Each class, from preschool to high school, operates on the principle of freedom within limits.
 Each program has a set of age-appropriate ground rules based on the core Montessori belief of respect for each other and for the environment.

 Children are free to work at their own pace with materials they have chosen, either alone or with others.
 The teacher determines through observation of the children when new activities and materials need to be introduced.
 Lessons are given individually or in small groups.
 The aim is to encourage active, self-directed learning.
 Experienced children share what they have learned with younger children, thereby reinforcing their own learning.

 Older students in the elementary through high school classrooms have daily tasks and goals to accomplish according to their individual learning needs.
 The aim is to work toward independence and self-responsibility for the learning process.

 Learn more about the Montessori Method and the national and international organizations that support Montessori education.